Michcioperz/hugoblog/content/life-changelog.en.md

 #### Currently

 - studying Computer Science at [Faculty of Mathematics, Informatics and Mechanics](https://mimuw.edu.pl), [University of Warsaw](https://uw.edu.pl)
-  - expected to graduate BSc in year 2020
+  - expected to graduate BSc in year 2020, but planning to stay for MSc until 2022
 - working as system administrator for **Foundation for Information Technology Development**
   - maintaining the grading system of [Polish Olympiad in Informatics](https://oi.edu.pl)
   - handling technical issues of participants during on-site competitions